 Kill Your Darlings (Get Rid of the Things You Love the Most)

 Simply put this means that you shouldn't fall in love with your ideas.
 This rings true more than ever in the copywriting process.
 When you come up with ideas you just have to include them in your text.
-As time rolls on your convincing yourself it has to stay, even though it's not in the brief.
+As time rolls on you're convincing yourself it has to stay, even though it's not in the brief.
 Which is why you need to "Kill your darlings."